How to use Arena

 Visualising experiments and experiment controls

 Running and Completed experiments can be viewed on the Results tab.
-You may apply further controls to your experiments (as shown below): Halt experiment and Edit mutation parameters during an experiment, and View logs (during and after an experiment is completed), the latter of which may be helpful in making decisions for a live experiment.
+You may apply further controls to your experiments (as shown below): Stop training and Edit mutation parameters during an experiment, and View logs (during and after an experiment is completed), the latter of which may be helpful in making decisions for a live experiment.

 Experiments currently in training will be listed as Running, and you will be able to visualise their performance results in real-time.
 You can set the data for many experiments as either exposed or hidden using the eye-shaped icon (which will be shown as whole or crossed, respectively).
-If you think that an experiment has ended early (results converged), or that mutation probabilities and ranges need to change for the better, you may click on the further actions (three dots) icon at the end of each row in the Running table.
-This will give you the ability to Halt or Edit the experiment.
+If you think that an experiment has ended early (results converged), or that mutation probabilities and ranges need to change for the better, you may click the relevant icon at the end of each row in the Running table.
+This will give you the ability to Stop or Edit the experiment.

 Updating Hyperparameter Optimisation